Measures offer additional exemptions for seniors, protect pensions

 - Reducing the personal income tax rate to 3.9 percent from the current 4.25 percent starting in the 2022 tax year.
 This would return nearly $1.1 billion to Michigan taxpayers in the first year.

-- Increasing the income tax exemption for seniors.
+- Increasing the income tax exemption for those age 62 and older.
 Currently, residents age 67 and older are eligible to receive a tax exemption for their first $20,000 in total income, or $40,000 for those filing jointly.
 This plan lowers the age of eligibility to 62 and adds an additional exemption for retirement income.
 With the two exemptions under the plan, a person 62 or older with retirement income is eligible for $40,000 for single filers or $80,000 for joint filers.

-A member of the House Appropriations Committee, Frederick took part in a joint committee hearing on the plan today and voted to advance the budget portion to the full House, where it will receive further consideration.
+A member of the House Appropriations Committee, Lightner voted to advance part of the plan to the full House, where it will receive further consideration next week.